- What Is It?

 - Bedwetting alarms are very effective.

 - Medications should be reserved for select children.

 - Less than 1% of all affected children have persistent incontinence into adulthood.

 What is urinary incontinence?

 Very simply stated, urinary incontinence is defined as the loss of complete control of the act of urination or the involuntary emptying of the bladder.
 It is also referred to as enuresis.
 It can be caused by any number of factors, and in young infants and toddlers, it is usually completely normal.
-In order to understand the different causes better, one must have some basic understanding of processes involved in urination
+In order to understand the different causes better, one must have some basic understanding of the processes involved in urination

 How does the urinary system work?